keptn/spec/shipyard.md

 * **Remediation**.
 The remediation property specifies whether remediation actions should automatically be executed in the respective stage.
 If Keptn receives a problem event (of type `sh.keptn.event.problem.open`), a remediation action is defined for this problem (in the `remediation.yaml` file), and the remediation is set to `automated`, then the remediation action is executed.
 Keptn supports remediations of type:
   * `automated`

+* **Approval**.
+The approval property specifies the kind of approval before promoting an artifact into the next stage.
+Keptn will/should support the following approval strategies:
+  * `automatic_pass`: The artifact is promoted in an automatic fashion if the evaluation result is `pass`.
+  * `automatic_waring`: The artifact is promoted in an automatic fashion if the evaluation result is `waring` or `pass`.
+  * `manual`: The user is always asked for approval regardless of the evaluation result.
+  * `manual_warning`: The user is asked for approval if the evaluation result is `waring`.

 ## Example of a shipyard.yml file